duclos-cavalcanti/Docker-Template/README.md

 Contains:
 - `Makefile`
 - `Dockerfile`
-- Project (FuSa Validator)

-Here there is a template on how to build a **minimal** `Ubuntu 20.04` Docker that contains only the necessary packages to build, run and deploy the project in question.
+Here there is a template on how to build a **minimal** `Ubuntu 20.04` Docker that contains only the necessary packages to build, run and deploy the example project.

 ## Components